buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 Installation of distributions as eggs
 =====================================

-The zc.recipe.egg recipe can be used to install various types if distutils distributions as eggs.
+The zc.recipe.egg:eggs recipe can be used to install various types if distutils distributions as eggs.
 It takes a number of options:

 eggs